Welcome

 Frequently Asked Topics

-Is OHCIA the same as OHA/OEI?
+Is OHCIA the same as OHA/Equity and Inclusion Division?

 OHCIA is a non-profit meant to help interpreters complete the 60-hour Health Care Interpreter Training and we provide Continuing Education Unit classes online.

-What is the OHA/OEI?
+What is the OHA/Equity and Inclusion Division?

 You can contact the Health Care Interpreter (HCI) Program at HCI.Program@dhsoha.state.or.us